jlvihv/BingGPT/README.md

 If you want to compile it into binaries, you can run `cargo build --release`.
 After the compilation is done, you can find the compiled binaries in the `target/release` directory.

-If you want to install it to the system, you can run `cargo install --path .`, so you can easily use the `binggpt` command anywhere.
+If you want to install it to the system, you can run `cargo install --path binggpt-cli`, so you can easily use the `binggpt` command anywhere.

 After starting the program, when you see `You:`, it means you can start a conversation with BingGPT, press enter twice to send a message.